 Predictions by economists at Bloomberg indicate that the most severe recessionary spell since the 80s is coming in 2023, and the future of many small businesses remains uncertain.
 In such times, having a CFO on your side drastically increases the chances of the business not going under.
-Businesses that find themselves unable to hire a US-based fractional CFO may find outsourced offshore fractional CFO services to be the perfect solution for them.
+Businesses that cannot hire a US-based fractional CFO may find outsourced offshore fractional CFO services to be the perfect solution for them.

 Expertise Accelerated as Your Fractional CFO Services Provider

 EA CEO Mr. Haroon Jafree empathizes greatly with the plight of US small businesses and has made it his mission to help give them a fighting chance.
-In pursuance of this mission, EA offers US businesses a very unique opportunity even among outsourced fractional CFO services.
+In pursuance of this mission, EA offers US businesses a unique opportunity, even among outsourced fractional CFO services.

 EA’s staff augmentation model of outsourcing sidesteps many of the problems with traditional outsourcing that entrepreneurs are wary of, such as poor transparency, by augmenting fractional CFOs into the business’ existing workforce and handing over leadership to entrepreneurs.

-With no middleman in the way, entrepreneurs can confer directly with their fractional CFO at all times and notify EA if any issues arise.
-Entrepreneurs interested in the proposition can schedule a free consultation with Mr. Haroon and make an informed choice on the matter.
+With no middleman in the way, entrepreneurs can always confer directly with their fractional CFO and notify EA if any issues arise.
+Entrepreneurs interested in the proposition can schedule a free consultation with Mr. Haroon and make an informed choice.